 Criterion Assessed: 32.1 Medicines are stored securely under conditions that conform to statutory and manufacturers' requirements.
 COMPLIANCE LEVEL Inspection Findings: Satisfactory arrangements were observed to be in place for the storage of medicines.
-There was sufficient storage space for medicines within the medicine trolley.
-Substantially compliant During the inspection it was noted that the current refrigerator temperature had been monitored daily.
-It was observed that the maximum and minimum temperatures of the medicines refrigerator had not been monitored.
-The staff advised on 8 December 2014 that a maximum/minimum thermometer had been obtained and staff were recording the temperatures appropriately.
-Paul Nixon, RQIA Pharmacist Inspector, visited the home on 10 December 2014 to ensure that appropriate arrangements were in place.
-During that visit, it was noted that the maximum and minimum temperature readings were outside of the required range and that the thermometer had not been reset each day.
-The manager must ensure that staff are provided with training to ensure that the refrigerator is maintained within the required range and that the temperature range is accurately recorded each day.
+There was sufficient storage space for medicines within the medicine trolleys and the overstock cupboard.
+Substantially compliant The refrigerator temperature is monitored daily.
+It was observed that the maximum and minimum temperatures of the medicines refrigerator had been outside of the acceptable range of 2°C to 8°C. There was evidence that the thermometer is not routinely reset.
+The registered manager must ensure that appropriate action is taken should the temperatures deviate from the acceptable range.
 A requirement has been made.